Calebe

-Calebe Gonçalves Ferreira da Silva (born 30 April 2000), known as Calebe, is a Brazilian professional footballer who plays as a midfielder for Fortaleza.
+Calebe Gonçalves Ferreira da Silva (born 30 April 2000), known simply as Calebe, is a Brazilian professional footballer who plays as a midfielder for Spanish club Deportivo Alavés, on loan from Fortaleza.

 Club career

 Born in Monte Azul Paulista, Calebe joined São Paulo's youth setup in 2015.
-He was a member of the U23 Campeonato Brasileiro winning squad in 2018.
+He was named on the bench once for São Paulo's B side.
+He was a member of the Campeonato Brasileiro Sub-23 winning squad in 2018.

 In 2019, Calebe joined Atlético Mineiro on loan until February 2021 with an option to buy.
 He won the 2019 Campeonato Mineiro with the U20s and received praises for his performances in the 2020 Copa São Paulo de Futebol Júnior from club legend Reinaldo.

 On 2 September 2020, Calebe was promoted to Atlético's first team on a permanent basis.
 He made his professional debut exactly two months after, coming off the bench in a 3–0 away loss to Palmeiras in the Série A. On 1 March 2021, he signed a three-year contract with the club.
 On 7 March, he scored the second goal and assisted the third in a 4–0 Campeonato Mineiro win over Uberlândia, featuring on the scoresheet for the first time in his professional career.

 On 8 February 2023, Calebe joined Fortaleza.
+He made his league debut against Ferroviário on 12 March 2023.
+Calebe scored his first league goal against Ferroviário on 19 March 2023, scoring in the 47th minute.

+On 22 July 2025, Calebe moved abroad for the first time in his career, joining La Liga side Deportivo Alavés on a one-year loan deal.